nemisis84/ToolSentinel/README.md

 # ToolSentinel
 This project is done with the course Ambient Intelligence at Instituto Superior Tecnico.
-ToolSentinal implements a smart safe that makes access and access control easy by leveraging face recognition and speech recognition.
+ToolSentinel implements a smart safe that makes access and access control easy by leveraging face recognition and speech recognition.
 The contributers to this project are (from the left):

 - Mário Santos - 99275
 - Daniel Gomes - 99195